 Prep Art Club

 Almost every corridor and corner of Harrodian's campus buildings features a painting or a piece created by a Harrodian pupil.
-Clubs like the Art Club led by Head of Art Laura Caldecott embody and fuel this spirit of creativity.
-In this intense session she was helping Prep pupils make papier maché animal masks inspired by a range of different sources
+Clubs like the Prep Art Club, led by Head of Art Laura Caldecott, fuel this spirit of creativity.
+In this lunchtime session she was helping Prep pupils make papier maché animal masks inspired by a range of different sources.

 See more pictures of mask making in our gallery